Previous Humanities Forum 1999-2020

 Spirituality in African American Music (Daphne Harrison Lecture) – Daphne Harrison, UMBC; Janice Jackson, UMBC; and Emmett G. Price, III, Northeastern University

-Status Without Rights: African Americans and the Tangled History of Law and Governance in the Nineteenth-Century South (Low Lecture) – Laura F. Edwards, Duke University
+Status Without Rights: African Americans and the Tangled History of Law and Governance in the Nineteenth-Century South (W. Augustus Low Lecture) – Laura F. Edwards, Duke University

 Studying Television in the Post-Network Era: Responses to a Changing Media Industry – Horace Newcomb, University of Georgia